hannahismael/hugo-website/content/books/book2/index.md

 #### Methodology:

 We combined stop-and-search data with census demographics and police workforce statistics from 2022.
 Officer-defined racial categories—White, Black, Asian, and Other—were used to align our analysis with how police perceive race.
-Using Python, we cleaned and merged datasets, calculated police density by dividing the number of officers by borough population, and created proportional racial breakdowns for each borough.
-We employed Ordinary Least Squares, Ridge Regression, and LASSO to model the relationship between racial demographics, police density, and stop-and-search frequencies.
+We cleaned and merged the data, calculated police density, and created proportional racial breakdowns for each borough.
+We used Ordinary Least Squares, Ridge Regression, and LASSO to model the relationship between racial demographics, police density, and stop-and-search frequencies.
 Each model was trained separately on racial groups, allowing us to evaluate whether the predictors systematically affected certain groups more than others.

 ---